time-series-machine-learning/tsml-java/README.rst

 We therefore mainly provide implementations of different classifiers as well as experimental and results analysis pipelines with the hope of promoting and streamlining open source, easily comparable, and easily reproducible results, specifically within the TSC space.

-While they are obviously very important methods to study, we shall very likely not be implementing any kind of deep learning methods in our codebase, and leave those rightfully in the land of optimised languages and libraries for them, such as `sktime-dl <https://github.com/uea-machine-learning/sktime-dl>`__ , the Keras-enabled extension to `sktime <https://github.com/alan-turing-institute/sktime>`__.
+While they are obviously very important methods to study, we shall very likely not be implementing any kind of deep learning methods in our codebase, and leave those rightfully in the land of optimised languages and libraries for them.
+See `aeon <https://github.com/aeon-toolkit/aeon>`__ for implemented deep learning methods for time series data.

 Our `examples <https://github.com/uea-machine-learning/tsml/tree/dev/src/main/java/examples>`__ run through the basics of using the code, however the basic layout of the codebase is this: